Why is my ductwork smells bad

 Can I clean the ductwork myself?

-For minor issues, you may be able to clean the ducts yourself.
-But for extensive mold, debris, or pest problems, it's best to call in a professional HVAC technician.
+For minor issues, you may be able to clean the ducts yourself using a vacuum with a hose attachment.
+However, for more extensive problems like mold or infestations, it's best to call in a professional HVAC technician.

 Connect with certified professionals in your area